lsu-ddem/pathways-site/content/3_Audio/1_Sampler/1_Lesson_1/index.md

 ## Playing Multiple Sounds with Tone.Players

 Instead of making multiple single-file sound file players, we can build one `Tone.Players()` instrument and load it with multiple sound files.
-Both ways are perfectly fine, but using Tone.Players() can save some typing; somtheing that can come in handy with longer sketches.
+Both ways are perfectly fine, but using Tone.Players() can save some typing; something that can come in handy with longer sketches.
 To define which sounds to play we must create an object with multiple file paths (done by opening a pair of { } brackets inside of the Tone.Players function's parenthesis), each with a unique name to call the sound up by later.
 You can think of this name as a type of variable that is inside of an object.
 This should look just like a (JSON object)[https://pdm.lsupathways.org/1_introtocoding/3_reuseitwithmodularcode/2_lesson_2/].
 Keep in mind that each differently labeled sound is a different instance of Tone.player(), wrapped inside of a single Tone.players().
 (This may seem confusing, but will come in handy when triggering different sounds later in the lesson.)

 ```
 multiplayer = new Tone.Players({